Teratophoneus: Description

 The holotype of Teratophoneus consists of a fragmentary skull and parts of a postcranial skeleton.
 The fossils were originally assigned to four different individuals, but are probably only of a single subadult animal.
 The specimen of Teratophoneus was not fully grown.
 According to an estimate by Carr et al., it was about 6 m long and 667 kg.
 However, this is likely an underestimate.
 In 2016, Gregory S. Paul gave an estimation of 8 m long and 2.5 MT for the maximum adult size.
-That same year, Molina-Pérez and Larramendi estimated the size of the holotype at 6.4 m long and 1.15 MT.
 In 2021, based on the size of the frontal bone (similar to that of Lythronax), Yun moderated the size of the subadult at approximately 6.1 m long and 1 MT.
 That same year, the length of the only known articulated specimen, UMNH VP 21100, was measured at 7.6 m and the maximum adult length of Teratophoneus was estimated at 8.7 m.